PDLT-University-of-York/test-split-site/docs/ultra/test.md

     Locate the quiz where it will make most sense to students.
 This could be:

-    - practicing specific content: alongside weekly materials.
+    - practising specific content: alongside weekly materials.
-    - general revision: in the Assessment section.
+    - general revision: in the Assessment section (make sure to label clearly as a formative practice quiz to avoid confusion with formal assessment items)

     You can use a [Course Link](../ultra/course-links.md) to show a quiz in more than one location.